 In opening remarks, Dr. Kiame Mahaniah, newly appointed Undersecretary for Health for the Massachusetts Executive Office of Health and Human Services, highlighted the urgency of the work, saying he and the Healey administration look forward to collaborating in the effort to make health care in Massachusetts as safe as it can be.

-"The only way to way to truly have a system that is safe for patients," he added, "is to make patient safety a priority."
+"The only way to truly have a system that is safe for patients," he added, "is to make patient safety a priority."

 As a practicing physician and recent CEO of the Lynn Community Health Center, Dr. Mahaniah said that while there is no quick fix for patient safety challenges, “The Roadmap